marintoro/Rainbow/README.md

 giving small amount of reward etc...
 A really nice example of this is the game *Riverraid*.
-On this game, the agent must shoot everything and take fuel to survive: the agent die if there is a collision with an enemy or if out of fuel).
+On this game, the agent must shoot everything and take fuel to survive: the agent die if there is a collision with an enemy or if out of fuel.
 But as shooting fuel actually gives point, the agent doesn't understand that he could play way longer and win way more point by actually taking this fuel bonus and not shooting them!